New Best Friends (The Walking Dead): Plot

 Elsewhere, Rick and his group are escorted into a giant junkyard by the Scavengers, a group of strange-acting survivors.
 Their leader, Jadis (Pollyanna McIntosh), tells the group that the Scavengers now "own" them and they must "buy" themselves back.
 Rick attempts to plead for them to help support his fight against the Saviors, but Jadis seems unimpressed.
 Gabriel appears, having been kidnapped by the Scavengers the previous day, and holds one of them hostage, trying to convince Jadis that should they beat the Saviors, they can have some of the spoils.
 Jadis is intrigued and she takes Rick to a high pile of trash.
-She explains she is still not sure of the deal, and pushes Rick into an enclosed trash pit, where a walker, covered in spikes and wearing a metal helmet, lunges for him.
+She explains she is still not sure of the deal, and pushes Rick into an enclosed trash pit, where a walker named Winslow is covered in spikes and wearing a metal helmet, lunges for him.
 Rick is able to use the trash to defeat the walker, proving his mettle to Jadis.
 Jadis tells Rick they had been watching the boat that he and Aaron had taken supplies from, looking for someone with the capability of reaching it.
 Jadis agrees to offer the Scavengers' help if they are rewarded with "a lot" of guns, a third of the Saviors' stores, and a portion of the Alexandria supplies, to which Rick agrees.
 As the Scavengers disperse and Rick's group is allowed to leave, Gabriel thanks Rick for rescuing him and believing he did not steal the supplies.
+When asked why he smiled, he reminds Gabriel that "enemies can become friends".
+As they leave, Rick takes a cat statue out of a junk pile to replace the one Michonne lost and claiming that his group won.